KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 ## Universal Structural Analysis

 * **Zero (0) — L₀ (AP: Aion):**
-    Absolute Potential, unmanifest source.
-Not nothingness but infinite undifferentiated possibility—
+    Absolute Potential; not nothingness, but still structural latency.
-    the silence before emanation, holding all number in latency.
+    Zero names the root-condition in which numerical relation is not yet expressed in manifest differentiation, though all such relation remains lawfully possible within latency.

 * **One (1) — L₅ (EOB: Theon):**
     Primordial Emanation; Unity; the Source expressed.